Skip to main content

 Paid

-Command Line Applications in Go is a practical course for learning Go by creating command-line applications.
-Alongside the instructor, you will step-by-step master the development of CLI utilities - from simple console tools to fully-fledged TUI applications capable of competing with web interfaces.
+Command Line Applications in Go is a practical course designed to enhance your programming skills in Go by creating command-line applications.
+Under expert guidance, you will incrementally master the development of CLI utilities, ranging from basic console tools to sophisticated TUI applications that can rival web interfaces.

 What You Will Learn

-• read and write data to files and streams;
+• Reading and writing data to files and streams effectively;

-• use advanced Go features such as concurrency and channels;
+• Utilizing advanced Go features such as concurrency and channels;

-• design command interfaces and interactive TUI programs;
+• Designing command interfaces and interactive TUI programs;

 What You Will Create

-During the course, you will develop several real CLI applications, including:
+By the end of the course, you will have developed several practical CLI applications, which include:

-• a utility for counting lines and words in a file;
+• A utility for counting lines and words in a file with precision;

-• a tool for generating git messages using the OpenAI API;
+• A sophisticated tool for generating git messages using the OpenAI API;

-• a program for compressing and decompressing data using gzip;
+• A robust program for compressing and decompressing data using gzip;

-• a console application for storing and retrieving data directly from the terminal.
+• A console application for effortless data storage and retrieval directly from the terminal.

 Who Is This Course For

-The course is ideal for those who want to learn Go from scratch or learn to create their own CLI tools.
+This course is perfectly suited for individuals aiming to learn Go from the ground up or aspiring to develop their own CLI tools.

-Go is one of the best languages to learn in 2025: it combines high performance, modern syntax, and memory and type safety.
+Go stands out as one of the premier languages to acquire proficiency in by 2025, offering an ideal blend of high performance, modern syntax, and memory and type safety.

 This is a demo lesson (10:00 remaining)